A storm was coming.

-And if the weatherman over at Channel 10 news could be believed, it was going to be one of cataclysmic proportion, whatever that meant.
+And if the meteorologist over at Channel 10 news could be believed, it was going to be one of cataclysmic proportion, whatever that meant.

-Warnings and dangers about approaching bad weather had no effect on Bess Houghton.
-Having grown up on the east coast of South Florida, she’d been in the midst of, ridden out and survived, more hurricanes than she had teeth.
+Warnings and dangers about approaching foul weather had no effect on Bess Houghton.
+Having grown up on the east coast of South Florida, she’d been amid, ridden out and survived, more hurricanes than she had teeth.
 And since she had a full set of natural pearls, that was a lot of storms.

 Not to be complacent and unconcerned about inclement weather, but rainfall was rainfall regardless of whether it was in Florida, or in a sleepy tiny town in the Midwest.
 Perhaps the citizens of Nowhereville, Indiana were frightened by a little thunder and lightning, but she wasn’t.
 In fact, she found thunderstorms to be quite intriguing and relaxing.
 The mesmerizing sound of the rain pounding on the roof and splattering against concrete pavement could put an insomniac to sleep.

-Nowhereville wasn’t really the name of the town she’d allowed her husband to talk her into moving to, but it was certainly an appropriate name, given the fact that she now resided in the middle of nowhere surrounded by nothing but acre upon acre of farmland with the nearest neighbor being more than five miles away.
-Buying groceries required an hour’s drive to the next town over, so when she did shop, she bought enough food and supplies to last a month, having to make a necessary adjustment from the weekly shopping she was used to.
+Nowhereville wasn’t really the name of the town she’d allowed her husband to talk her into moving to, but it was certainly an appropriate name.
+Because she now resided in the middle of nowhere surrounded by nothing but acre upon acre of farmland with the nearest neighbor being over five miles away.
+Buying groceries required an hour’s drive to the next town over, so when she did shop, she bought enough food and supplies to last a month, having to make a necessary change from the weekly shopping she was used to.
 There was a general store in her small town of Somerset where several locals liked to shop and gossip while they did so, but she disliked going in there unless she absolutely had to, refusing to drive an hour simply to buy a gallon of milk or a loaf of bread.
-All of the items were displayed on wooden shelves so dusty she couldn’t touch anything without feeling disgusted.
+All the items were displayed on wooden shelves so dusty she couldn’t touch anything without feeling disgusted.
 For the first three months after arriving, she’d stayed angry at Rick for allowing his brother to talk him into giving up city life for farming, which neither of them knew a thing about.
-She was also angry at herself for making the move without first seeing the town and the property up close and personal instead of the phony, made to look good shots posted on the website of the real estate agent who’d brokered the deal.
+She was also angry at herself for making the move without first seeing the town and the property up close and personal instead of the phony, made-to-look-good shots posted on the website of the real estate agent who’d brokered the deal.
 She wouldn’t make that same mistake twice.
 Because she loved and trusted Rick and he trusted his brother when he’d told him the price was a steal for the amount of land and property it entailed, she’d consented and agreed to make the move.
-It wasn’t until after they’d arrived and gotten a good look at the farm that they’d realized they may have made a bad choice, and sometimes she wondered if Rick wasn’t just as disappointed as she was about the decision they’d made.
+It wasn’t until after they’d arrived and gotten a good look at the farm that they’d realized they may have made a terrible choice, and sometimes she wondered if Rick wasn’t just as disappointed as she was about the decision they’d made.
 The farmhouse itself wasn’t too bad.
 The high, vaulted ceiling in the living room made it appear much larger than it actually was.
-All four bedrooms were located on the second floor, each of them a considerable size and roomier than the ones in their modular home in Florida.
+All four bedrooms were on the second floor, each of them a considerable size and roomier than the ones in their modular home in Florida.
 The kitchen had been upgraded with modern, stainless steel appliances and oak cabinets.
-The cobblestone fireplace in the living room was her favorite feature in the entire house, having always dreamt of having one but never having a need for one living in Florida.
-The barn and horse stables left a lot to be desired and would require months of manual labor, and paid contractor work, to make either one usable.
-The stables were no big deal because they didn’t own any horses, but the dilapidated old barn was needed to store supplies like hay, feed for the cattle when they finally did get them, and crop seeds.
+The cobblestone fireplace in the living room was her favorite feature in the entire house, having always dreamed of having one but never having a need for one living in Florida.
+The barn and horse stables left a lot to be desired and would require months of manual labor, and paid contractor work, to make either of them usable.
+The stables were no big deal because they didn’t own any horses, but the dilapidated old barn was needed to store supplies like hay, feed for the cattle when they finally got them, and crop seeds.
 For now, those things were stored beneath blue tarps inside the barn.
-She’d give credit where it was due though – at least Rick was doing his best to have successful crops of corn and wheat and was doing a considerably good job for someone who was a novice at farming.
-Triumph couldn’t be determined until harvest time, and that was still several months away; however, if him having successful crops were determined by their current growth rate, then Rick would be quite happy when that time finally did come.
+She’d give credit where it was due though–at least Rick was doing his best to have successful crops of corn and wheat and was doing a considerably good job for someone who was a novice at farming.
+Triumph couldn’t be determined until harvest time, and that was still several months away; however, if him having successful crops were determined by their current growth rate, then Rick would be quite happy when that time finally came.

-Dark clouds were beginning to crest on the horizon, the tops of the oaks and maples disappearing into the darkness as the storm drew nearer, reminding her of the countless times she’d stood on the beach with her toes dug deep into the warm sand, watching as hurricane clouds rolled across the ocean announcing the approaching storm and warning her and anyone else watching to seek shelter.
+Dark clouds were cresting on the horizon, the tops of the oaks and maples disappearing into the darkness as the storm drew nearer, reminding her of the countless times she’d stood on the beach with her toes dug deep into the warm sand, watching as hurricane clouds rolled across the ocean announcing the approaching storm and warning her and anyone else watching to seek shelter.

 She’d had no intentions of preparing for the coming storm in the same way she had in Florida when the threat of a hurricane making landfall prompted all Floridians in its path to plan an evacuation route, purchase needed supplies and heed precautions.